triggermesh/tmctl/README.md

 ## Usage

-The CLI commands provide a way to manage TriggerMesh resources locally and deploy them on Kubernetes cluster without the need to write YAML files.
+The CLI commands provide a way to manage TriggerMesh components locally and deploy them on a Kubernetes cluster without the need to write YAML files.
 All commands support `--help` argument to get the description and usage:

 ```
 $ tmctl help